-MINISTRY OF SCIENCE AND HIGHER EDUCATION OF THE RUSSIAN FEDERATION Federal State Autonomous Educational Institution of Higher Education

-"Far Eastern Federal University"

-(FEFU) SCHOOL OF BIOMEDICINE
+MINISTRY OF SCIENCE AND HIGHER EDUCATION OF THE RUSSIAN FEDERATION Federal State Autonomous Educational Institution of Higher Education "Far Eastern Federal University" (FEFU) INSTITUTE (SCHOOL) OF LIFE SCIENCES AND BIOMEDICINE (SCHOOL)

-AGREED Head of OP

-(signature)

-February 02, 2021

-Yu.S.
-Khotimchenko (FULL NAME) APPROVE

-Director of the Department of Pharmacy and Pharmacology

-E.V.
-Khozhaenko (signature) (I.O.
-Surname) February 02, 2021

-WORKING PROGRAM OF THE DISCIPLINE

-foreign language for special purposes Area of study 32.04.01 Public health

-Master's program "Leadership and governance in public health (program in English for foreign citizens)" Form of training: full-time

-Course 1 semester 1.2

-Lectures - not provided

-Practical classes - 144 hours.
+APPROVE Director of the Department of Pharmacy and Pharmacology (signature) (I.O.
+Surname) December 21, 2021 WORKING PROGRAM OF THE DISCIPLINE foreign language for special purposes Area of study 32.04.01 Public health Master's program "Leadership and governance in public health (program in English for foreign citizens)" Form of training: full-time Course 1 semester 1.2 Lectures - not provided Practical classes - 136 hours.
 Including with the use of MAO - lek./pr.
-144 hours

-Total classroom hours - 136 hours.
+136 hours Total classroom hours - 136 hours.
 Including using MAO 136 hours.

-Independent work - 154 hours.
+Independent work - 152 hours.
 Including 36 hours to prepare for the exam.

-Abstract works are provided

-Coursework not included

-Credit 1 semester

-Exam 2 semester

-The work program was compiled in accordance with the requirements of the Federal State Educational Standard in the field of study 32.04.01 Public Health, approved by order of the Ministry of Education and Science of Russia dated 31.05.2017 No. 485.

-The work program was discussed at a meeting of the Department of Pharmacy and Pharmacology protocol No. 5 dated January 28, 2021.
+Abstract works are provided Coursework not included Credit 1 semester Exam 2 semester The work program was compiled in accordance with the requirements of the Federal State Educational Standard in the field of study 32.04.01 Public Health, approved by order of the Ministry of Education and Science of Russia dated 31.05.2017 No. 485.
+The work program was discussed at a meeting of the Department of Pharmacy and Pharmacology protocol No. 4 of December 21, 2021.
 Director of the Department Ph.D., E.V.
-Khozhaenko

-Compiled by:d. ped.
+Khozhaenko Compiled by:d. ped.
 Sciences, Professor Bocharova E.P.

-Reverse side of the title page of the RPD

-I. Goals and objectives of mastering the discipline:

-Target:
+Reverse side of the title page of the RPD 1.
+The work program was revised at a meeting of the Department / department / department (implementing the discipline) and approved at a meeting of the Department / department / department (issuing structural unit), protocol dated "" 2021 No. 2.
+The work program was revised at a meeting of the Department / department / department (implementing the discipline) and approved at a meeting of the Department / department / department (issuing structural unit), protocol dated "" 2021 No. 3.
+The work program was revised at a meeting of the Department / department / department (implementing the discipline) and approved at a meeting of the Department / department / department (issuing structural unit), protocol dated "" 2021 No. 4.
+The work program was revised at a meeting of the Department / department / department (implementing the discipline) and approved at a meeting of the Department / department / department (issuing structural unit), protocol dated "" 2021 No. 5.
+The work program was revised at a meeting of the Department / department / department (implementing the discipline) and approved at a meeting of the Department / department / department (issuing structural unit), protocol dated "" 2021 No. I. Goals and objectives of mastering the discipline: Target:

-- mastering a foreign language by a master student as a means of solving professional problems in an interlingual environment; - formation of foreign language and speech competencies that allow one to independently read and translate English-language literature in the chosen specialty, arrange the extracted information in the form of a translation, annotation, abstract (abstract-summary, abstract-summary, review abstract) from English-language sources.
+• mastering a foreign language by a master student as a means of solving professional problems in an interlingual environment; • formation of foreign language and speech competencies that allow one to independently read and translate English-language literature in the chosen specialty, arrange the extracted information in the form of a translation, annotation, abstract (abstract-summary, abstract-summary, review abstract) from Englishlanguage sources.
 Tasks: